crawl/sequell/docs/learndb.md

 Updating entries in the LearnDB
 -------------------------------

+Use !learn set to replace the content of an existing entry in the LearnDB:

+    !learn set TERM[NUM] New text

+!learn set acts like !learn add if there is no existing definition.

-Use !learn edit to edit entries in the LearnDB.
+Use !learn edit to modify portions of entries in the LearnDB.
 Identify the entry you're editing with term[index] and use a search and replace expression in the form s/<search>/<replacement>/.

     <user> !learn edit cow[1] s/Mooo!/Moo?/
     <Sequell> cow[1/4]: Vocalization: "Moo?"